 Staying in Milford Sound

-The only accommodation in Milford Sound is the Milford Sound Lodge.
+One of only two accommodation options in Milford Sound is the Milford Sound Lodge.
 The Milford Sound Lodge is located only 2 minutes from Milford Sound.
 Rooms here are not cheap, so instead, I recommend taking your car or campervan and getting a powered site.
 On my last trip to Milford, this is what Bailey and I did and found it to be the most affordable but still comfortable option.

 Trip from Queenstown to Milford Sound Ideal Itinerary